FAQ

 Blending the two breeds makes an adorable and unstoppable combination of looks, intelligence and playfulness.
 They come with varying sizes, coat types and colors, so there’s a good chance you’ll fall in love with one of them.
 Goldendoodles make nearly the ultimate family dog due to their extremely social personality and friendliness.

-AussieDoodles are a mix of Poodle and Australian Shepherd.
+Aussiedoodles are a mix of Poodle and Australian Shepherd.

 Australian Shepherds are athletic, energetic, extremely intelligent and eager to please.
 Descending from European herding dogs around the Pyrenees Mountains.
 Those dogs then made their way to Australia by way of the indigenous Basque peoples who crossbred them with border collies to make them ninja level herders.
 Eventually they made their way to California and the Western US and lived up to their ninja legends.